sampotts/plyr/readme.md

 If a User Agent is disabled but supports `<video>` and `<audio>` natively, it will use the native player.

 Any unsupported browsers will display links to download the media if the correct html is used.

-### Checking for support
-There's an API method for checking support.
-You can call `plyr.supported()` and optionally pass a type to it, e.g. `plyr.supported("video")`.
-It will return an object with two keys; `basic` meaning there's basic support for that media type (or both if no type is passed) and `full` meaning there's full support for plyr.

 ## Issues
 If you find anything weird with Plyr, please let us know using the GitHub issues tracker.